DasEd955/Stocks-Subreddit-Classifier/README.md

 ### Wrong Prediction Analysis

 The model made 7 errors on the 47-example test set.
 All 7 fall on exactly two boundaries, with no scatter across other pairs.
-This is a structurally meaningful finding — not random noise.
+This is a structurally meaningful finding, not random noise.

 **Boundary 1: `Interpretive_Opinion` → predicted `Evidence_Based_Analysis` (3 cases)**